San Diego Humane Society: History

 Later in 2020, San Diego Humane Society opened the El Cajon Campus, taking over the management of the El Cajon Animal Shelter.
-With this fifth campus, they began caring for animals in East County San Diego, serving three more cities — El Cajon, La Mesa and Santee.
+With this fifth campus, they began caring for animals in East County San Diego, serving three more cities—El Cajon, La Mesa and Santee.

-In January 2021, California Governor Gavin Newsom signed Bella’s Act (Assembly Bill 2152) in September 2020 to go into law on Jan.
-1 to prohibit the retail sales of dogs, cats and rabbits in California.
+In January 2021, California Governor Gavin Newsom signed Bella's Act (Assembly Bill 2152) in September 2020 to go into law on January 1 to prohibit the retail sales of dogs, cats and rabbits in California.
 This is the first bill San Diego Humane Society sponsored.
 AB 2152, written by California State Assemblymember Todd Gloria (D-San Diego), puts an end to a supply of animals who have been bred and raised in unhealthy and inhumane conditions in out-of-state puppy mills.

 In August 2022, San Diego Humane Society launched its Community Veterinary Program to address one of the greatest challenges in animal welfare today: access to affordable veterinary care.
-The program offers low-cost basic veterinary care for animals whose families may not otherwise be able to afford treatment — keeping pets healthy and out of shelters.
+The program offers low-cost basic veterinary care for animals whose families may not otherwise be able to afford treatment—keeping pets healthy and out of shelters.

-In January 2024, San Diego Humane Society worked alongside the ASPCA and San Francisco SPCA to advocate for the passage of AB 1399, which was signed into law on Jan.
-1, 2024.
+In January 2024, San Diego Humane Society worked alongside the ASPCA and San Francisco SPCA to advocate for the passage of AB 1399, which was signed into law on January 1, 2024.
 The law allows veterinarians in California to establish a client-patient relationship through video technology, expanding access to care for pets across the state, especially in underserved and rural communities.

-In February 2024, after two years of construction, San Diego Humane Society reopened its Adoptions Center at the San Diego Campus — a major milestone in the organization’s commitment to animal welfare.
+In February 2024, after two years of construction, San Diego Humane Society reopened its Adoptions Center at the San Diego Campus—a major milestone in the organization's commitment to animal welfare.
 The redesigned facility features upgraded animal habitats, expanded outdoor spaces and a welcoming lobby to improve animal well-being and the adoption experience.

-In May 2025, San Diego Humane Society’s Ramona Wildlife Center celebrated a world record as Hannah Shirley was officially crowned the oldest living pygmy hippopotamus in managed care at 51 years, 6 months and 2 days.
+In May 2025, San Diego Humane Society's Ramona Wildlife Center celebrated a world record as Hannah Shirley was officially crowned the oldest living pygmy hippopotamus in managed care at 51 years, 6 months and 2 days.

 Finances

 San Diego Humane Society is a private, nonprofit organization that is funded through a combination of contract funding from cities for which they provide animal services, philanthropic contributions, grants, bequests, investments and fees for services (e.g. adoption fees).
 Currently, the organization has over 700 employees and more than 4,000 volunteers.
-The organization’s annual impact and fiscal information can be found on their website.